Customers are the lifespan of every business

 - Consumers who do local searches carry forward purchase funnels.
 Within a day of local discovery, 34% of consumers who used computers or tablets visited a shop to see the information.
 This figure is even more for smartphone searches … 50%

 - More local searches lead to shopping within a day than non-local searches (18% versus 7%).

 On average, local searchers are more willing to work.

 Some 10 + Ways to Dominate Local Search

 If you want to capitalize on local search, follow these tips.

-NAP (name, address and phone number) – Your NAP should be compatible on the web.
+Your NAP should be compatible with the web.
 You (or your webmaster) can use schema to markup HTML pages so that the website can be made easy for “reading” to search engines, making it easier for prospective customers to find you in search results.
 Use your local area code as your primary area code on your local code.

-Review – Customer Reviews Build Trust and Rights of Your Business.
-Encourage customers to leave their review on proper review.
+Customer Reviews Build Trust and Rights of Your Business.
+Encourage customers to leave their reviews on proper review.
 List of some popular Angie, Yelp, TripAdvisor, Citisharch, Urbanspoon, and Switchboard.

-Images – You should upload a high-quality photo of the place of business You can also experiment using video.
-Google is targeted at local carousel because the data shows excellent click-through rate and conversion rates for businesses displayed in Google’s local carousel.
+You should upload a high-quality photo of the place of business You can also experiment using video.
+Google is targeted at a local carousel because the data shows excellent click-through rate and conversion rates for businesses displayed in Google’s local carousel.